Prepare for the “Retaliatory Strike!”

-PA: “Crusher Life” is pretty much like “Rape Chase” (off our first album), but part II.
+“Crusher Life” is pretty much like “Rape Chase” (off our first album), but part II.
 It’s about the same guy in “Rape Chase” and he’s back again—not only to destroy but also to torture people.
 He’s sick and tired of being teased by the same girl and this time he’s not only out to rape her, but also to mentally disturb her for serious reasons.

 There are a few more songs on the album plus a little surprise type thing.
 I don’t want to tell you about it, I want you to hear it first.
 It’s just a little subtle thing that we threw on there that’s sorta’ to throw everybody off.
 It’s NOT the type of thing that you would normally hear on a Thrash or Metal album.
-As soon as you hear it—your gonna’ freak (you will freak -editor) and that’s exactly what it was meant for!
+As soon as you hear it—your gonna’ freak and that’s exactly what it was meant for!

 They have once again recorded @ Pyramid Sound, this time teaming up with New York’s Heavy Artillery Records for the release of “Infidel” (their third studio album).
-Go peep this immediately folks…
+Go pick this up immediately folks…

-*This is a very rare [unpublished] interview.
+*This is a very rare [unpublished] interview originally conducted in 1988.
 Please note: in order to transport you directly back to 1988 we will continue to keep the language in the posts “present tense” even though this is 2009.

 *I will be featuring more heavy, underground bands in future posts, so please make sure to stay up-to-date.
 You can do that by:

 1.)
 Visiting the right hand column of this site and follow via the RSS Feeds and or